AdobeDocs/experience-manager-cloud-service.pt-BR/help/forms/forms-microsoft-power-automate-integration.md

    >
    >Ao criar um Formulário adaptável, especifique o nome do contêiner no campo **[!UICONTROL Contêiner de configuração]**.

-1. Na página de configuração, selecione **[!UICONTROL Criar]** para criar a configuração [!DNL Microsoft®®® Power Automate Flow Service] no AEM Forms.
+1. Na página de configuração, selecione **[!UICONTROL Criar]** para criar a configuração [!DNL Microsoft® Power Automate Flow Service] no AEM Forms.
-1. Na página **[!UICONTROL Configurar Serviço Dataverse para o Microsoft® Power Automate]**, especifique a **[!UICONTROL ID do Cliente]** (também conhecida como ID do Aplicativo), o **[!UICONTROL Segredo do Cliente]**, o **[!UICONTROL URL do OAuth]** e o **[!UICONTROL URL do Ambiente Dinâmico]**.
+1. Na página **[!UICONTROL Configurar Serviço Dataverse para o Microsoft® Power Automate]**, Especifique a **[!UICONTROL ID do Cliente]** (também conhecida como ID do Aplicativo), o **[!UICONTROL Segredo do Cliente]**, a **[!UICONTROL URL do OAuth]** e a **[!UICONTROL URL do Ambiente Dinâmico]**.
 Use a ID do Cliente, o Segredo do Cliente, a URL do OAuth e a URL do Ambiente Dinâmico do [Aplicativo do Microsoft® Azure Ative Diretory](#ms-power-automate-application) criados na seção anterior.
 Use a opção Endpoints na interface do usuário do aplicativo do Microsoft® Azure Ative Diretory para encontrar o URL do OAuth

    ![Use a opção Endpoints na interface do usuário do aplicativo Microsoft Power Automate para localizar a URL do OAuth](assets/endpoints.png)